-It’s easy to think that accounts payable and accounts receivable are related -- but they’re really not.
+It’s easy to think that accounts payable and accounts receivable are related, but they’re really not.
 In fact, accounts payable and accounts receivable are essentially opposites, just as the way debits and credits are.
 Accounts payable are the bills that your company needs to pay, whereas accounts receivable is money coming in (at least eventually).
 When you look at your overall income statement, you will of course have to factor in your accounts payable.

-If all of this sounds complicated...it can be.
+Profits tied up in outstanding accounts receivable affect liquidity.
+So if all of this sounds complicated, the truth is that it can be.
 But having the right accounting system and accounting software can make a world of difference.
-That’s where Pipefy comes into the picture.
+That’s where Pipefy comes in.